-If any service provider is based outside of the European Economic Area, we will ensure that the provider is either a current subscriber to the EU/US Privacy Shield, or we have an appropriate contract for the international transfer of personal information with them.
-If you would like to see a copy of any relevant provisions, please contact firstname.lastname@example.org.
+If any service provider is based outside of the European Economic Area, we will ensure that standard contractual clauses are in place or we have an appropriate contract for the international transfer of personal information with them.
+If you would like to see a copy of any relevant provisions, please contact email@example.com.

 If you request a booking which is made with a travel services provider outside the European Economic Area (for example a hotel in New York), we may transfer your personal data to that travel service provider in order to perform our contract with you and make your booking with them.

 How long do we keep your information for?

 If you are a customer, we will retain your personal information on theClick Travelsystem whilst you are an active customer of us and for up to seven years after you have left the service.
 Information held onClick Travelmay be deleted one year after you have stopped being an active customer.

 If you provide us with personal data viaClick Travelbut are not a customer and do not contact us or place any bookings with us, we will retain your personal information for up to one year after you provide it to us.